Dipsea Trail

-The trail crosses land owned by multiple parties including the National Park Service, the State of California, Marin County, theCity of Mill Valley, and the Flying Y Homeowners Association.
+The trail crosses land owned by multiple parties including the National Park Service, the State of California, Marin County, the City of Mill Valley, and the Flying Y Homeowners Association.

-The trail has almost 688 stairs, and in fact starts with a climb of "670ish" stairs.
+The trail begins with a climb of approximately 688 stairs.

 It was listed on the National Register of Historic Places in 2010.
 The National Register nomination was written by a D.S.
 Livingston, of the Dipsea Trail Foundation.
 It is listed as having 7 acre in area, which is an estimate calculated as 7.44 miles x average 8’ width = 314,265 sq.ft. = 7 acres.

 The trail was deemed significant as representing "the founding footrace that laid the groundwork for a long Bay Area tradition that linked community with fitness and civic wellbeing".
 The first Dipsea is credited with having started a trend of "spirited" footracing, including San Francisco’s 7.46-mile Cross City Race in 1912 which evolved to become the much-better-known-now Bay to Breakers race.
 The Statuto Race, started in 1919, is another.